-The interdisciplinary OhioHealth Movement Disorders Clinic is one of several condition-specific clinics we offer at the OhioHealth Neuroscience Center at Riverside Methodist Hospital and is located on the first floor.
+The interdisciplinary OhioHealth Movement Disorders Clinic is one of several condition-specific, first-floor clinics that we offer at the OhioHealth Neuroscience Center at Riverside Methodist Hospital.

 Our movement disorders specialists also offer their clinical services at other locations in the community.

 OhioHealth movement disorders specialists have extensive experience with the diagnosis and management of Parkinson disease, tremors, dystonia, chorea and other disorders.
 Our specialists can help your primary care physician, and your neurologist, to provide or confirm a diagnosis and to develop or fine-tune a treatment plan.

 - One-on-one consultation with a board-certified, fellowship-trained movement disorders specialist

 - Health history and neurological examination

 Our Clinic employs an interdisciplinary approach to develop a diagnosis-based, individualized plan of care that is designed to treat symptoms and improve quality of life.
 Our clinical team consists of movement disorders specialist neurologists, nurse practitioners, and nurses, physical therapists, occupational therapists, speech therapists, and social workers, all of whom are experienced with the specific needs of the movement disorders patient.

 - Discussion with neurologist about available, diagnosis-based medical and/or surgical approaches to your care, implementation of an individualized plan of treatment, and follow-up to be sure that the plan is effective.